OrensteinLab/GreedyMini/README.md

 ## Introduction

 This document provides step-by-step instructions to use the **GreedyMini** variants.
-The project relies on the Boost Multiprecision library for handling large integers and precise arithmetic operations.

 ## Prerequisites